1

 titanic electric currents and associated magnetic fields that flow

-through the plasma.
-(Eric J. Lerner, The Big Bang Never Happened,
+through the plasma. (–Eric J. Lerner, The Big Bang Never Happened,

 Discover 1988, June)

 No space expansion.
-Cosmic RS is caused
+Cosmic redshift is caused

 by energy loss when light interacts with atoms in the inter-galactic